Reading30 min read·Module 1High exam weight

 • Caller must have sts:AssumeRole permission

-• Role must have trust policy allowing the caller
+• Role must have a trust policy allowing the caller

 Returns: AccessKeyId, SecretAccessKey, SessionToken, Expiration